Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/configuration/required/050_provider-metadata.en.md

 BOMnipotent assumes that you want your CSAF documents listed and mirrored on publicly available repositories.
 This only concerns the documents labeled {{<tlp-white>}} / {{<tlp-clear>}}!
 The aggregators do not have access to any documents classified otherwisely.

-BOMnipotent helps you fulfil all requirements to be a [CSAF Provider](https://docs.oasis-open.org/csaf/csaf/v2.0/os/csaf-v2.0-os.html#722-role-csaf-provider), according to the OASIS standard.
+BOMnipotent now fulfils all requirements for you to be a [CSAF Provider](https://docs.oasis-open.org/csaf/csaf/v2.0/os/csaf-v2.0-os.html#722-role-csaf-provider), according to the OASIS standard.
+If you additionally provide an [OpenPGP configuration](/server/configuration/optional/open-pgp/), BOMnipotent will instead make you a [CSAF Trusted Provider](https://docs.oasis-open.org/csaf/csaf/v2.0/os/csaf-v2.0-os.html#723-role-csaf-trusted-provider).

 ## Providing Filepath